ARM-software/psa-api/doc/crypto/api/ops/key-agreement.rst

         .. versionadded:: 1.x

     .. param:: psa_key_agreement_iop_t * operation
-        The interruptible key agreement operation to set up.
+        The interruptible key-agreement operation to set up.
         It must have been initialized as per the documentation for `psa_key_agreement_iop_t`, and be inactive.
     .. param:: psa_key_id_t private_key
         Identifier of the private key to use.